jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-02-whendoesitend.md

 My moms sobs grew louder.
 My great-grandmother groaned.

 One year later, she is not yet dead.
 She is immobile, catatonic, dreaming, a log on a hospital bed.
 My mothers calls go unanswered.
 Though her heart still beats, her eyes have not opened for months.
+Maybe I could understand why my dad wanted to go on his own terms.
+But twenty one more years are too short.
+Twenty one years is no time at all.
+After all, I've been around seventeen, yet it hardly feels like I've been around for that long at all.
+If living is thinking, choosing, doing, then I'm just getting started.

 <br><br>
 <b>iv. history 300</b>